thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 An **attribute** is a piece of information that describes an entity.
 For example, this `movie` entity has a `title` attribute with the value of `'Frozen'`.

-**NOTE:** Attribute names tables are often displayed in camel case because unquoted identifiers in database systems like PostgreSQL are case insensitive.
+**NOTE:** In table form, attribute names are often in camel case because unquoted identifiers in database systems, like PostgreSQL, are case insensitive.

 ### Exercise